Herein are the older Challenger II 447 Legacy, 503 Deluxe, 582 Premium

 This leaves only straightforward assembly, covering and painting to be done by the owner.
 No special tools or skills are required.
 Most people do the project in their garage or basement.
 This is sufficient space since the two wings remain separate and are only attached to the fuselage just before the first flight.

 Articles in aviation publications such as Kitplanes have documented assembly times of less than 100 hours by first time builders.
-These times are very realistic for basic airplanes with Dacron sailcloth wing covering.
+These times are very realistic for minimal configurations with Dacron sailcloth wing covering.

 Canadians however order more sophisticated configurations with a full suite of options and the Superflite fabric.
-Even then, first timers usually take less than 300 hours to complete the assembly, covering and painting.
+Even then, first timers can expect around 300 hours to complete the assembly, covering and painting.

 The Challenger is one of the simplest and quickest designs to assemble on the market.
 The short assembly times mean Challenger kits have an extremely high completion rate and reward the owner with a great sense of accomplishment and satisfaction.
 Most other kitplanes take 800 to 2,000 hours to build - for most people this means years will pass before the first flight so they lose interest.